 The intention of this research program is to be able to better inform and understand the information needs of customers (detail and timing) and their decisions on water use and saving water.
 It is considered that the intended research program be complimentary to the demand management reduction efforts outlined in this plan.
-The understanding of what information our customers require to maximise their ability to make decisions about the use of water, aside from physical infrastructure, will become more important and provide data to empower behavioural change. eg customers being advised almost instantaneously about a leak at the time it occurs will enable them to arrange repairs rather than receiving high bills.
+The understanding of what information our customers require to maximise their ability to make decisions about the use of water, aside from physical infrastructure, will become more important and provide data to empower behavioural change. eg customers being advised almost instantaneously about a leak at the time it occurs will enable them to arrange repairs to conserve water and reduce their bills.